 I am lucky enough to have grown up living in a house with four generations of relatives.
 Think of it like Full House meets My Cousin Vinny meets Radio Days.
 The many positive experiences I've shared with my family have helped shape me into the man I've become.

 At Christmas 1999 my grandfather received a box set of sixty "old-time radio" shows selected by Walter Cronkite.
 The first show we listened to together was an adaptation of Isaac Asimov's "Nightfall," originally broadcast on 12.7.1955 for NBC's X-Minus-One.
 It hooked me instantly and I took an active interest in old-time radio and any kind of old film I could get my hands on.

 The rest, as they say, is history.

-I've also edited videos for clients, like these which feature a day in the life of beauty blogger Sunnie Brook Jones, for Mary Kay.
+I've also directed and edited videos for clients, like these which feature a day in the life of beauty blogger Sunnie Brook Jones, for Mary Kay.
 The goal was to compliment Ms. Jones' SOCAL lifestyle with a light-hearted, vintage quality that used bright colors and jump cuts.

 These videos won the 2012 IAC Best General Online Video award.